Last updated: April 5, 2021

 2. Mount Kosciuszko Summit Walk

-The start of the 18km Mt Kosciuszko summit walk is at Charlotte Pass, at the end of Kosciuszko Rd.
-The longer Main Range walking track starts at the same location.
+The 18 km Mt Kosciuszko summit walk starts at Charlotte Pass, at the end of Kosciuszko Rd.
+The longer Main Range Walk starts at the same location.

 Cyclists will need to leave their bicycles at Rawson Pass and complete the last stretch to the peak of Mount Kosciuszko on foot.